How to Cut Foods for Baby-Led Weaning

-And these guidelines work for any finger foods, even if your baby is still eating some purees (which is just fine by the way!).
+And these guidelines work for any finger foods, even if your baby is still eating some purées (which is just fine, by the way!).

 At around 6 months — Most babies just starting solids haven’t developed their pincer grasp (thumb and forefinger) yet.
 So to pick up foods they grasp them with their whole palm.
 Since you want your baby to still access the food while it’s in her palm, it’s best to cut food into long, thin sticks.
-Think about the size of your pinky finger, and check out the photo above from Baby-Led Feeding for some ideas.
+Think about the length and width of your pinky finger, and check out the photo above from Baby-Led Feeding for some ideas.

 At around 8-10 months — When babies develop their pincer grasp start cutting foods into small pieces, about chickpea-sized.
 And for small round foods like chickpeas or blueberries, smash them lightly before serving.
-It’s great for babies at this age to practice their pincer grasp, but it’s A-OK to continue serving food in sticks like you did when he was younger.
-The photo above is from Baby-Led Feeding.
+It’s great for babies at this age to practice their pincer grasp, but it’s also A-OK to continue serving food in sticks like you did when he was younger.
+The photo above is also from Baby-Led Feeding.